Optional Lectio Divina Prayer

 She was born into a middle-class home in the Ottoman Empire at the turn of the 20th century.
-She eventually moved to one of the poorest parts of the world and worked for decades in anonymity, caring for the destitute, tirelessly doing menial tasks no one else was willing to do.
+She eventually moved to one of the poorest parts of the world and worked for decades in anonymity, caring for the destitute and tirelessly doing menial tasks that no one else was willing to do.

 But slowly, news about her work started to spread.
 Women from other countries began to join her, and reporters started observing her life and writing about her amazing witness.
 Her work expanded to other countries, and people from around the world wanted to know more about her.
 In time, she became one of the most influential women of the 20th century.

 In 1979, she received the Nobel Peace Prize.
 Upon accepting the award, she spoke to the crowd about the demands of real love, how God was the true source of peace and how abortion was the greatest destroyer of peace today.
 Everyone cheered, even though the crowd had many people in it who did not hold these Christian ideals.

 In 1982, she gave the commencement address at Harvard.
 She received a standing ovation for a speech in which she told young people to embrace chastity and the dignity of all life.
 How was such a countercultural message received so well at a secular university like Harvard?